RadMageIRL/DQVI_SCRIPT_REFILL/README.md

 - **clymax of ff5central.com** - fixed the in-battle spell target defect.
 That fix is his work, carried here with his permission.
 - **Enix** - *Dragon Quest VI: Maboroshi no Daichi*, 1995.
-- The **RetroGameTalk** user whose report first established that the missing messages were dialogue rather than menu strings, which is what started this.
+- The **RetroGameTalk** user GwardoJones whose report first established that the missing messages were dialogue rather than menu strings, which is what started this.

 ## License